-The Court concluded that there was not enough evidence regarding life expectancy of the building or the increase in value of the building after the fire to arrive at a firm conclusion on betterment versus depreciation.
-The Court did however “set-off” any betterment received by the plaintiff by not granting an award for the cost of Building Code upgrades to which, the Court stated, the plaintiff may well have been entitled.
+The Court concluded that there was not enough evidence regarding life expectancy of the building or any increase in value after the fire to arrive at a firm conclusion on betterment versus depreciation.
+The Court did however “set-off” any betterment received by the plaintiff by not awarding the cost of Building Code upgrades.

-The case of Prince George (City) v.
-Rahn Bros.
-Logging Ltd. (2003), 9 B.C.L.R.
-(4th) 253; 2003 CarswellBC 61 dealt with the damages available to the defendant on its counter-claim for negligent issuance of a building permit.
+Prince George dealt with the damages available to the defendant on its counter-claim for negligent issuance of a building permit.

-On appeal the Court found that the trial judge failed to give effect to the restitutio in integrum principle by requiring Rahn to prove that it would have rebuilt the facility rather than assessing the chances of that event occurring.
-The Court however did not award the cost of rebuilding and in doing so specifically distinguished the case at bar from Nan on the basis of the commercial purpose of the building and facilities.
-In discussing Rahn’s entitlement to damages the Court stated:
+On appeal, the court found that the trial judge failed to give effect to the restitutio in integrum principle by requiring the defendant to prove it would rebuild, rather than assessing the chances that it would do so.
+Nonetheless, the Court did not award the cost of rebuilding, specifically distinguished the case from Nan because the property in issue was commercial, not residential:

 “As noted earlier, the trial judge made a deduction from the capital cost figures he had arrived at to take into account a reduction in the useful life of the facilities had they been built on other lands (see paras.
 54 to 57 of his reasons quoted in paragraph 62 of these reasons).
 If a deduction is made from the estimated replacement costs to take into account a portion of their useful life expended, the result would be an award of about $530,000.
 In my opinion, such a deduction must be made in this case or the result would be that the appellant is placed in a better position than it would have been in had the misrepresentations not been made at all.
 This was a special use building designed for the appellant’s purposes but there is no reason to assume that had it been built on other lands it would not have suffered from deterioration and some obsolescence over a span of years.